paperless-ngx/paperless-ngx/docs/setup.rst

 *   Stick with SQLite to save some resources.
 *   Consider setting ``PAPERLESS_OCR_PAGES`` to 1, so that paperless will only OCR the first page of your documents.
+In most cases, this page contains enough information to be able to find it.
 *   ``PAPERLESS_TASK_WORKERS`` and ``PAPERLESS_THREADS_PER_WORKER`` are configured
     to use all cores.
 The Raspberry Pi models 3 and up have 4 cores, meaning that paperless will use 2 workers and 2 threads per worker.
 This may result in